Tyler Jo Smith: Career

 Smith began her academic career in 1993 at Virginia Tech in 1997.
-In 2013, she lectured on ancient Mediterranean Art and Archaeology during a summer voyage of the Semester at Sea.
+In 2013, she lectured on ancient Mediterranean Art and Archaeology during a summer voyage of Semester at Sea.
 From 2018 to 2019, she held the Elizabeth A. Whitehead Professorship at the American School of Classical Studies in Athens.
 Moreover, she holds the position of professor of classical art and archaeology in the Department of Art at the University of Virginia, and is affiliated faculty in the Department of Classics.

 Smith served on the board of directors of the American Research Institute in Turkey.
 Additionally, she has been a member of the scientific committee for the annual World Congress on Dance Research (UNESCO) in Athens, Greece since 2019.
 In 2021, she joined the development committee of the British School at Athens, and in 2022, she became a member of the Anthony Fauci Award in STEM and Classics Subcommittee.
-Moreoever, since 2011, she has held the position of director of UVA's Interdisciplinary Archaeology Program.
+Moreover, since 2011, she has held the position of director of UVA's Interdisciplinary Archaeology Program.

 Smith was a finds specialist at Kato Phano and Knossos, and a pottery and sculpture specialist at the Hacımusalar Höyük Excavations and at Morgantina.
 She has served as the lab director for the Caesarea Coastal Archaeological Project since 2022 and as the director of its academic programs.